 Where does anthracnose come from?
 Anthracnose is caused by several fungi (many historically classified in the genus Gloeosporium) that survive in leaf litter.
 These fungi are host specific.
 The anthracnose fungus that infects one type of tree (e.g., ash) is not the same one that infects another type of tree (e.g., maple).
 However, when anthracnose occurs on one tree, then weather conditions (typically cool and moist conditions) are favorable for development of the disease on many types of trees.

 How do I save a tree with anthracnose?
 DO NOT panic.
-For many trees, anthracnose is a cosmetic disease, making a tree look a little ragged, but not killing the tree.
+For many trees, anthracnose is a cosmetic disease.
+It may make a tree look a little ragged but will not kill the tree.
 However, if a tree has been defoliated by anthracnose for several years, or it is a tree, such as a sycamore, where twig infections can occur, then you may want to use a fungicide for disease control.
 Three treatments are typically needed for adequate control: one at bud break, one when leaves are half expanded, and one when leaves are fully expanded.
 Fungicides containing copper, chlorothalonil, or mancozeb are registered for anthracnose control in Wisconsin.
 DO NOT use the same active ingredient for all treatments.
 Instead, alternate the use of at least two active ingredients to help minimize problems with fungicide-resistant strains of anthracnose fungi.
 Be sure to read and follow all label instructions of the fungicide(s) that you select to ensure that you use the fungicide(s) in the safest and most effective manner possible.

 For more information on anthracnose: Contact your county Extension agent.